Skip to main content

 Hazing Prevention

 All members, regardless of their EPIC assignment for the year, should complete the “Fraternity & Sorority Life” online course offered by Prevent.Zone as part of their prevention strategies series.
-Each chapter must have 85% of their members complete the program prior to being approved to move forward with intake/recruitment.
-All potential members enrolled in formal recruitment, or who attend an interest meeting, will be enrolled.
-Any new member added to a new member verification form without having completed the module through a formal process, will be enrolled at that time.
+Each chapter must have 85% of their members complete the modules prior to being approved to move forward with intake/recruitment.
+All potential members enrolled in formal recruitment, or who attend an interest meeting, will need to enroll.
+Any new member added to a new member verification form without having completed the module through a formal process, will need to enroll at that time.
 100% of new/aspirant members are expected to complete the training.

 For chapters enrolled in HP as part their EPIC Program, in-person training will be offered.
 The chapter will participate in a number of workshops facilitated by the Fraternity and Sorority Life team.
 Workshops are combined across all chapter assigned to HP to enhance dialogue and discourse.
-Chapters shall have no less than 50% of their members attend workshops each fall.
-Sessions are capped at 50 members given capacity and room constraints.
+A Chapter must have 40% of members or up to a maximum of 40 people, whichever number is smaller, attend to receive full credit on their Standards of Excellence report.

 As of October 2025, 3,485 members have completed Hazing Prevention 101 and the Fraternity and Sorority Life Module, or 93% of those enrolled.
 Workshops are ongoing.